robocup-junior/rcj-soccersim/docs/docs/how_to_robot.md

 is created.
 We use this function to initialize some important variables.
-The most important one is the `Robot` instance, which allows us to get access to the so called Webots devices like motor (for controlling the speed), receiver (for reading data from Supervisor), and sensors like GPS, Compass or IR Ball receiver.
+The most important one is the `Robot` instance, which allows us to get access to the so called Webots devices like motor (for controlling the speed), receiver (for reading data from Supervisor), and sensors like GPS, Compass, Sonars or IR Ball receiver.
 **The name and the team of your robot** can be determined by calling `self.robot.getName()`.
 It will give you one of `{"B1", "B2", "B3", "Y1", "Y2", "Y3"}`.
 The first letter determines
 the team ("Blue", "Yellow"), while the second one is the robot's identifier.